scala/docs.scala-lang/contributing.md

 	One can contribute code by indenting it 4 spaces, or in-line by putting backticks around it like so, `def foo`

-Everything else is automatically generated for you, such as tables of contents, styling, or disqus comments (if specified).
+Everything else is automatically generated for you; tables of contents, and most index pages.
+And of course, the styling is already taken care of for you.

 ### Criteria for Docs to be Accepted